-15.0 Role of the Catering Manager
+15.0 Role of the Catering Company

-15.1 The Catering Manager must be familiar with the school's Health, Safety and Wellbeing Policy and its implications for catering activities and working arrangements for the employees.

-15.2 They should work in accordance with the Health, Safety and Wellbeing Policy and other guidance issued by the school.
+- 15.1 The Catering Company must be familiar with the school's Health & Safety Policy and its implications for catering activities and working arrangements for their employees. - 15.2 They should work in accordance with the Health & Safety Policy and other guidance issued by the school.
 In addition they should apply industry specific best practice.
-Where the catering is contracted out the contractor's health and safety procedures should be followed as well.
-If there is any conflict then this should be resolved by discussion.

-15.3 Catering related contractors such as suppliers using the school premises will be required to follow school health and safety procedures.

-15.4 The Catering Manager is expected to be familiar with the Food Safety Act 1990 and relevant legislation.
+Contracted out catering should also follow their own contractor's health and safety.
+If there is any conflict then this should be resolved by discussion. - 15.3 Catering related contractors such as suppliers using the school premises will be required to follow school health and safety procedures. - 15.4 The Catering Manager is expected to be familiar with the Food Safety Act 1990 and relevant legislation.
 The advice and guidance from the Food Standards Agency and other regulators must be followed.
-This includes having a Hazard Assessment Critical Control Point food safety management system in place.
-15.5 The Catering Manager is expected to achieve not less than 4 stars and preferably 5 stars under the local government environmental health "Scores on the doors" rating Premises Manager or Health and Safety Coordinator.

-15.6 The Premises Manager or Health and Safety Coordinator should receive copies of maintenance and inspection for all plant and equipment used in the school catering service.
-This includes Portable Appliance Testing (PAT) and gas safety checks.

-15.7 Defects and other problems should be reported to the Premises Manager or Health and Safety Coordinator.
-The Catering Manager will be delegated with the authority to organise everyday repairs with the remit for this reviewed at least annually.

-15.8 The Catering Manager is responsible for a fire risk assessment for catering activities to be done in liaison with the school.

-15.9 The Catering Manager is responsible for risk assessing catering and related activities such as food deliveries or the supply of new equipment.
-This covers both safety and health related issues.

-15.10 All employees in catering should be given suitable induction training and continuing professional development training.
+This includes having a Hazard Assessment and Critical Control Point food safety management system in place. - 15.5 The Catering Manager is expected to achieve not less than 4 stars and preferably 5 stars under the local government environmental health "Scores on the doors" rating system.
+All inspections and inspection reports must be copied to the Health and Safety Coordinator. - 15.6 The School Business Manager / Health and Safety Coordinator should receive copies of maintenance and inspection for all plant and equipment used in the school catering service.
+This includes Portable Appliance Testing (PAT) and gas safety checks. - 15.7 Defects and other problems should be reported to the School Business Manager (Health and Safety Coordinator) and the Premisies Manager.
+The premisies Manager will be delegated with the authority to organise everyday repairs with the remit for this reviewed at least annually. - 15.8 The Catering Manager is responsible for a fire risk assessment for catering activities to be done in liaison with the school. - 15.9 The Catering Manager is responsible for risk assessing catering and related activities such as food deliveries or the supply of new equipment.
+This covers both safety and health related issues. - 15.10 All employees of the catering company should be given suitable induction training and continuing professional development training.
 School procedures for health and safety as well as safeguarding are to be included in their training.